SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

   |- index.html # or scout.js
 ```

-The `index.html` file is the only that changes, everything else is just *added*.
-If we're a third party, it'd be the `scout.js` file.
+The `index.html` file is the only thing that changes, everything else is just *added*.
+If we're a third party, it'd be the `scout.js` file since we'd be included in someone
+else's markup.
 Everything else has a 30yr cache header.
 We can upload our build into a folder, verify it, and then switch the build number in the scout file.

 ```JavaScript
 // Simplification of the above process